Quantum-Resistant-Cryptography/qrc-opensource-rs/README.md

 The CSX-512, known answer vectors are taken from [The CEX++ Cryptographic Library](https://github.com/Steppenwolfe65/CEX)<br>
 See the documentation and the csx_test.h tests for usage examples.<br>

+Derived from John G. Underhill's AGPLv3 QSC library in C<br>
-Author: John Underhill - May 2, 2020<br>
+Author: John G. Underhill - May 2, 2020<br>
 Updated: Stiepan A Kovac - October 13, 2021<br>
 Rust Translation: Matt Warminger - 2025<br>
 Updated: QRC - April 23, 2025<br>